brandur/sorg/content/drafts/redis-cluster.md

 ```

 This script would have trouble running on Redis Cluster if
-it didn't provide a mechanic to allow it.
-Luckily it does
+it didn't provide a mechanic to make it work.
+Luckily it
-through the use of "hash tags".
+does through the use of ***hash tags***.

 The Redis Cluster answer to `EVAL`s that would require
 cross-node operations is to disallow them (a choice that
-optimizes for speed).
-Instead, it's the user's jobs to
+once again optimizes for speed).
+Instead, it's the user's
-ensure that the keys that are part of any particular `EVAL`
+jobs to ensure that the keys that are part of any
-map to the same slot by hinting how a key's hash should be
+particular `EVAL` map to the same slot by hinting how a
-calculated with a hash tag.
-Hash tags look like curly
+key's hash should be calculated with a hash tag.
+Hash tags
-braces in a key's name, and they dictate that only the
+look like curly braces in a key's name, and they dictate
-surrounded part of the key is used for hash calculation.
+that only the surrounded part of the key is used for
+hashing.

 We'd fix our script above by redefining our keys to only
-use their shared `user123` content for hashing:
+hash their shared `user123`:

 ```
 > EVAL "..."
 2 "{user123}.first_name" "{user123}.last_name"